Possible quantum liquid crystal phases of helium monolayers

 Next we show heat capacity data of the second layer of $^3$He films at densities of $17.50 \leq \rho \leq 19.00$~nm$^{-2}$ in Fig.~\ref{fig2}(a) and $19.00 \leq \rho \leq 20.40$~nm$^{-2}$ in Fig.~\ref{fig2}(b).
 The density evolution is qualitatively similar to that in $^4$He.
-We observed again a clear C2 peak which becomes maximum at $\rho_{\mathrm{C2}} = 19.1 \pm0.1$~nm$^{-2}$ and $T_{\mathrm{peak}} =1.0$--$1.1$~K. This specific heat peak is very similar to that observed by Van Sciver and Vilches using Grafoil substrate~\cite{VanSciverVilches1978PRB} as compared in Fig.~\ref{fig2}(c), indicating almost no size effects.
+We observed again a clear C2 peak which becomes maximum at $\rho_{\mathrm{C2}} = 19.1 \pm0.1$~nm$^{-2}$ and $T_{\mathrm{peak}} =1.0$--$1.1$~K. This $c$ peak is very similar to that observed by Van Sciver and Vilches using Grafoil substrate~\cite{VanSciverVilches1978PRB} as compared in Fig.~\ref{fig2}(c), indicating almost no size effects.
 Here we estimated $N_2 $ assuming $\rho_1 = 11.6$~nm$^{-2}$.
 The $\rho_1$ value is evaluated from the second-layer promotion density ($= 11.2\pm$0.2~nm$^{-2}$)~\cite{Nakamura} and the subsequent first-layer compression by 4\%~\cite{Lauter1987CanJP,*Lauter1991PTSF}.

 In Fig.~\ref{fig2}(d) we plot density variations of $C_{\mathrm{peak}}$ and $T_{\mathrm{peak}}$ for $^3$He as well as a proposed phase diagram at $T = 0$.
 The determination of each phase boundary is somewhat ambiguous compared to $^4$He, because the density grid of measurement is not fine enough here.
 The double anomaly feature in the coexistence regions is hardly visible due to weakly $T$-dependent large $C$ contributions from Fermi liquids in the second and third layers.
 These contributions are represented by the heat capacity isotherm at $T =0.2$~K plotted in Fig.~\ref{fig2}(d).
-Note that the third layer promotion in $^3$He occurs at a relatively low density ($\approx 19.3$~nm$^{-2}$) before the C2-IC2 coexistence starts~\cite{Greywall1990PRB,Nakamura}.
+Note that the third layer promotion in $^3$He occurs at a relatively low density ($\approx 19.3$~nm$^{-2}$) before the C2-IC2 coexistence starts~\cite{Greywall1990PRB,*eGreywallComment,Nakamura}.
 This is in sharp contrast to the case of $^4$He where the third layer promotion occurs at much higher densities ($\rho \geq$ 21~nm$^{-2}$) after the C2-IC2 coexistence completes~\cite{Greywall1993PRB}.
-The previous workers' data with Grafoil are consistent with our phase diagram if their density scales are multiplied by $1.015$ for Refs.~\citenum{VanSciverVilches1978PRB,VanSciver1978PRB} and $1.04$ for Ref.~\citenum{Greywall1990PRB,*GreywallComment}.
+Also plotted in this figure is the magnetization isotherm taken at $T =$ 4.6~mK with Grafoil by B\"auerle $\textit{et~al}$.~\cite{Bauerle1996Czech}.
+The agreement with our phase diagram is remarkable in terms of the density width for the C2 phase and of the third-layer promotion density.
+The previous workers' data with Grafoil are consistent with our phase diagram if their density scales are multiplied by $1.015$ (Refs.~\citenum{VanSciverVilches1978PRB,VanSciver1978PRB}), $1.04$ (Ref.~\citenum{Greywall1990PRB,*eGreywallComment}), and $1.02$ (Ref.~\citenum{Bauerle1996Czech}).